 I witness how stressed parents and kids are every day in my psychology practice.
 I sit with parents feeling judged about their child’s behaviors or development, and I see how children are somehow sensing it.
-In our culture of achievement, test scores and compliance -based treatment and education models, the one thing that can truly help children is a well kept secret in education and mental health: prioritizing joyful interactions through relationships.
+In our culture of achievement, test scores and compliance -based treatment and education models, the one thing that can truly help children seems like a well kept secret in education and mental health: prioritizing joyful interactions through relationships.

 A few ways joy can help children: